In this article, we are going to look at soil fertility.

 Potassium is peculiar in that, though it is required to be present in fairly large amounts, it does not appear to be as a part of the plant protoplasm or other structural material.

-When plants lack potassium a whole complex of symptoms indicate the deficiency.
+When plants lack potassium a whole complex of symptoms indicates the deficiency.

 The entire plant will be stunted and seeds will be shriveled.